 The College is making significant investments in its facilities.
 A new residential building was completed in July 2020 providing 81 en-suite bedrooms for residential students.
-In November 2021, a new teaching building opened which provides 49 new classrooms offering students a modern environment with upto-date facilities.
+In November 2021, a new teaching building opened which provides 49 new classrooms offering students a modern environment with up-to-date facilities.
 This will increase student recruitment in the coming years, through the range of courses on offer and the higher standard of delivery.
-The College is now commencing with Phase 3 of its 4 phase capital investment.
-This will involve the building of a 3,000 sq metre construction workshop and a 1,000 sq metre sports pavilion.
+The College is now completing Phase 3 of its 4 phase capital investment.
+This involves the building of a 3,000 sq metre construction workshop and a 1,000 sq metre sports pavilion.
+These buildings are expected to be capitalised in 2024-2025.